What to Look for When Choosing Day Care for Your Baby

 Cons

-It can be on the expensive side when compared to other child care services
+It can be more expensive compared to other child care services.

 If your caregiver becomes ill, you’ll have to find a backup person.